huangguanqiao/huangguanqiao.github.io/_posts/2020-12-22-Scurm-Elements.md

 # Scrum Elements
 ## Roles
 ### Product Owner
+- Maximizing the value of the product
+- Managing the product Backlog
+- Maximizing the Development Team work
+- Entire organization must respect PO decisions
 - Responsible for Return On Ivestment(ROI)
 - Final arbiter of requirements questions
 - Focused more on the *what* than on the *how*